Avanade/Beef/docs/Reference-Data.md

 `Id` | The internal unique identifier as either an `int` ([`ReferenceDataBaseInt32`](../src/Beef.Core/RefData/ReferenceDataBaseInt.cs)) or a `Guid` ([`ReferenceDataBaseGuid`](../src/Beef.Core/RefData/ReferenceDataBaseGuid.cs)).
 `Code` | The unique (immutable) code as a `string`.
 This is primarily the value that would be used by external parties (applications) to consume.
 Additionally, it could be used to store the reference in the underlying data source if the above `Id` is not suitable.
 `Text` | The textual `string` used for display within an application; e.g. within a drop-down.
-`SortOrder` | Defines the sort order within the underlying reference data collection.
+`SortOrder` | Defines the sort order (integer) within the underlying reference data collection.
 `IsActive` | Indicates whether the value is active or not.
 It is up to the application what to do when a value is not considered valid.
 ... | There are other properties on this base type that can also be used; see [codebase](../src/Beef.Core/RefData/ReferenceDataBase.cs) for more information.

+Additional, secondary properties, are:

+Property | Description
+-|-
+`StartDate` | The `IsValid` validity start date (`null` indicates not defined).
+`EndDate` | The `IsValid` validity end date (`null` indicates not defined).
+`ETag` | The entity tag (for optimistic concurrency and `IF-MATCH` checking).
+`ChangeLog` | The [`ChangeLog`](../src/Beef.Core/Entities/ChangeLog.cs) containing the created and updated user and time.

+Finally, there is a feature to enable multiple code mappings; i.e. where two (or more) systems have a different codes for the same value.
+The `SetMapping`, `GetMapping` and `TryGetMapping` enable.

 <br/>

 Additional developer-defined properties can be, and should be, added where required extending on the base class.
 The Reference Data framework will then make these available within the application to enable simple usage/access by a developer.
-The property will only be serialized when the `ExecutionContext.IsRefDataTextSerializationEnabled` is set to `true` (automatically performed where url contains '$text=true').

 The [`ReferenceDataCollectionBase`](../src/Beef.Core/RefData/ReferenceDataCollectionBase.cs) provides the base capabilities for a reference data collection.
 Including the adding, sorting and additional filtering (e.g. `ActiveList`).